BSc, MA Counselling Psychology | RCC# 21538

 Reaching out for counselling can feel like a big decision—that’s normal.
 If you’re curious how we might work together, I offer an initial consultation to see if it feels like a good fit.

 You deserve a space where your experiences matter, where you are seen, believed, and supported.
-If you’re ready, I’d be honoured to be a part of your journey.

 Education and Training